Stablecoins: Survivorship, Transactions Costs and Exchange Microstructure: Survival Analysis

 \citet{JalanCryptoGold} study the gold based stablecoins.
 The authors find that while gold was stable during the COVID crisis, the gold-backed digital assets were as unstable as Bitcoin, despite have no formal or statistical linkage to the leading digital asset.

-The hazard functions understate the failure rates of stable coins since many projects never move past the initial offering stage.
-Using data from \citet{Blockreport}, I can identify 103 projects from June 2019.
+The hazard functions understate the failure rates of stable coins since many projects never move past the initial offering stage.\footnote{\citet{Phua} found that over 40\% of initial coin offerings were scams, with losses approaching \$12 billion.} Using data from \citet{Blockreport}, I can identify 103 projects from June 2019.
 At the time, 67 projects were active, with more than 30 projects under development.
 One of those projects, still not live, is the Libra coin proposed by Facebook.
 Libra has been rebranded as Diem and has plans to ``... support single-currency stablecoins (e.g., USD, EUR, and GBP) and a multi-currency coin (XDX)."\footnote{\url{https://www.diem.com/en-us/vision/}} Facebook has launched a digital wallet called Novi that currently operates with Pax Dollar (USDP).\footnote{\url{https://www.novi.com/}}

+I compare statistically the survivor functions for all tokens versus the ERC-20 stablecoins in \autoref{tab:log_rank}.
+For the 6,558 active tokens (those which have more than 10,000 cumulative transactions) that enter the Mainnet between 2016 and 2021 and exit prior to March 31, 2022, they survive for an average of 760 days.
+For tokens with more than 100,000 transactions, the average survival is 767 days.
+The stablecoins survive for an average of 875 days.
+A log-rank test fails to reject that the survivor curve of the active tokens is statistically different than the stablecoins.

+In summary, more than half of the stablecoins that reached the Mainnet in the last five years have failed.
+This failure rate is not statistically different than other active tokens.

+It is important to remember, as I turn to document the rapid growth of the stablecoin sector, that we are studying the survivors.